dart-lang/lints/README.md

 For existing apps or packages, take these steps to enable these lints:

-1. Add a *dev* dependency on this package to your `pubspec.yaml` file.
-At the root of your package:
+1. In a terminal, located at the root of your package, run this command:

 ```terminal
 dart pub add --dev lints